TimGremalm/LightBoxNano/README.md

 # Addressable LED driver
 Addressable LED strip is hooked up directly to VIN and the data pin is going to pin ???x on the Arduino via a 1k resistor.

-And if WeMos is use it goes to pin ???x.
+And if WeMos is used it goes to pin ???x.

 # Control interface
 Two potentiometers can optionally be mounted and will go to A1 and A2 of Arduino Nano.